DoSomething/longshot/readme.md

 ## Local Development Setup
 1. Clone the repo
-2. Create a `.env` file from `.env.example` and make sure your `.env.local.php` has the correct keys for your dev environment.
-Reach out to the tech team for the correct keys to use in your dev environments `.env.local.php` file.
+2. Create a `.env` file from `.env.example` and make sure your `.env` has the correct keys for your dev environment.
+Reach out to the tech team for the correct keys to use in your dev environment's `.env` file.
 3. Edit your `Homestead.yml` file to include this new info.
 Making sure the `folders` and `sites` configuration is correct for your local set up.
 You might need to run `vagrant provision` after you make this update.
 4. Add your app url (longshot.dev) to your `etc/hosts` file i.e. `127.0.0.1 longshot.dev`
 5. Manually create a `scholarship_app` database in Sequel Pro.